emily-ap/useful_scripts/README.md

 # useful_scripts
 Emily's Useful Scripts!!!

+### Basic useful scripts are listed below.
+More grouped useful scripts are in respective directories of this repo.

 ## use a text file to copy files from a separate directory
 ```
 for i in `cat file.txt` ; do cp /path/to/directory/$i . ; done